STA 257F: Probability and Statistics I, Fall 2024

 [The follow-up course STA261 then covers much of the material in the later chapters, and STA347/STA447/book expand on probability and Chapter 11.]

 Instructor Office Hours: Monday lectures will end a bit early, and the instructor will stay for questions.
 He will also have office hours on Wednesdays 2:10-2:45 in MyHal 430 during term time (but not on midterm days nor Reading Week).
 You can also email the instructor to ask questions or arrange to meet.
-Special additional office hours will be arranged before the midterms and exam and as needed, including: Tuesday Oct 8 from 3:15-4:30 in MS 3278, and Tuesday Nov 12 from 11:30-12:30 in HA 401.
+Special additional office hours will be arranged before the midterms and exam and as needed, including: Tuesday Oct 8 from 3:15-4:30 in MS 3278, and Tuesday Nov 12 from 11:30-12:30 in HA 401 and Friay Dec 6 from 12:30-1:30 in SS 1073.

 Discussion Page: There will be a STA257 "Piazza" discussion page where students can post and answer questions about the course.
 You should be able to access it from the course's quercus page; let me know of any difficulties.
 Also, feel free to create a recognized study group, or join a drop-in study space or learning community or international support [reg].